1ifeworld/imp/LOGIC.md

     - mediaRegistry.sol
 - Ids
     - All activity on river is attributed to rids (River Ids)
     - Rids are created through the idRegistry.
-They are numerical based for our use case are ~ infinite
+They are numerical based, and for our use case are roughly unlimited
     - Rids are associated with a given owner address, and an address can only be the onwer of one id at a time
     - Upon registration, users can also assign a backup address that can be used to recover an rid in case of a vulnberability in their primary owner address